QualiSystemsLab/SchedulingAPICLIWrapper/README.md

 # SchedulingAPICLIWrapper
+to install , unpack the Job_Scheduling_API.zip and run using python from the folder you have unpacked into

 a cli wrapper for job scheduling via CLI

 usage: python run_job.py [-h] [-t TEST] [-b BLUEPRINT] [-d DURATION] [-p PARAMETER]